On Guidebooks

 The DC guide was first published in 1965 (photo at top) to accompany the AIA Convention held in the District of Columbia that June, putting it a couple of years before NYC and making it one of the oldest guides bearing the AIA name.
 The editorial board was chaired by Hugh Newell Jacobsen, the great residential architect who lived in Georgetown for much of his life and died in March 2021, when G. Martin Moeller, Jr. was likely wrapping up work on the guide's sixth edition.
 One cannot expect a strict allegiance to the original after more than fifty years, but the basic structure of lettered tours has been retained, starting with "Tour A" at, appropriately, the Capitol.
 The tours in the first edition are explicit, with routes traced on the maps, but the sixth edition eschews the routes in favor of numbers simply locating the buildings on maps at the start of each chapter.
 As such, the "order of entries within each tour suggests one possible path," as Moeller states in the "Notes to the Reader" at the beginning of the book, "but is not intended to be prescriptive."
 Either scenario works in my (figurative) book, though both exhibit one of the most important practical considerations for portable guidebooks: a structure based on what a person can traverse in one afternoon or some other manageable timeframe.

 The biggest difference between the first and sixth editions of the DC guide (I haven't seen the other editions) is the length of the entries: Descriptions in the first are just a few lines, if at all (some buildings are documented solely with photos), while Moeller's descriptions in the latest are often lengthy, with plenty of background information on the formal aspects of the buildings, their architects, and the historical contexts; the longer entries on many of DC's important and prominent buildings make the book a fitting armchair guidebook as well.
 The introduction by Moeller, editor of ArchitectureDC since 2008, is particularly helpful, tracing the place's evolution from 1791 to the present in just twenty pages.
 What does the guide do right?
 One thing (among many) is including at least one photograph for each entry; this is a model every architectural guidebook should follow.
 What does it get wrong?
-I got frustrated with the lack of listed buildings accompanying the numbers on the maps at the start of each chapter; the omission forced back-and-forth page turning, something guides should try to minimize.
+I got frustrated with the lack of lists of buildings accompanying the numbers on the maps at the start of each chapter; the omission forced back-and-forth page turning, something guides should try to minimize.
 The book is successful overall, mainly in spurring me to return to DC and use it both to plan ahead of time and take along as a companion.

 The second guidebook highlighted here, Fifth Avenue: From Washington Square to Marcus Garvey Park, is also the second walking guide by art historian William J. Hennessey that is devoted to a north-south thoroughfare in New York City: It arrived two years after Walking Broadway: Thirteen Miles of Architecture and History.
-Guides devoted to New York City, architectural and otherwise, are numerous, finding all sorts of niches throughout Manhattan and the other boroughs to explore, so no wonder that both Broadway and Fifth Avenue have been written about already at length, both literally and figuratively: David Dunlap's On Broadway and Fran Leadon's Broadway: A History of New York City in Thirteen Miles, for instance, plus On Fifth Avenue: Highlights of Architecture and Cultural History by Charles Ziga and Robin Langley Sommer and Fifth Avenue, 1911, from Start to Finish in Historic Block-by-Block Photographs
+Guides devoted to New York City, architectural and otherwise, are numerous, finding all sorts of niches throughout Manhattan and the other boroughs to explore, so no wonder that both Broadway and Fifth Avenue have been written about already at length, both literally and figuratively: David Dunlap's On Broadway and Fran Leadon's Broadway: A History of New York City in Thirteen Miles, for instance, plus On Fifth Avenue: Highlights of Architecture and Cultural History by Charles Ziga and Robin Langley Sommer and Fifth Avenue, 1911, from Start to Finish in Historic Block-by-Block Photographs.

 Both of Hennessey's guides, like the DC guide, are arranged in chapters of manageable length, with Fifth Avenue providing six tours from its southern tip at Washington Square to its northern terminus at the Harlem River.
 Previously I've given my own architectural walking tour of one mile of Fifth — the iconic, fashionable section from Bryant Park to Central Park — so I gravitated to the corresponding third chapter in the book.
 Following a brief contextual introduction, the chapter presents 40 numbered buildings and landscapes, plus three "detours" set off by lettered entries and a separate color scheme.
 My own tour sticks exclusively to building fronting Fifth Avenue, but it's hard for walking tours to not venture down some of the east-west streets that offer other architectural treasures (other NYC guidebooks in my library do the same).
 Hennessey does so at West 44th Street, home to a bevy of old hotels and university clubs, then later looking at the houses and apartments of the Rockefellers along West 54th Street, and finally at a few more old houses on West 56th Street.
 MoMA on West 53rd Street is only mentioned in passing, and although Paley Park, just east of Fifth on 53rd Street, is one of the numbered entries, Raimund Abraham's Austrian Cultural Forum New York is nowhere to be found.
 Clearly Hennessey is enamored with historic architecture rather than contemporary buildings, even though his miles-spanning book spans centuries: The third chapter includes the five-year-old Nike House of Innovation and a rendering of OMA's transformation of Tiffany's at 57th and Fifth.